Why Would You Have to Pay Back Workers' Comp?

 Third-Party Settlements

-If someone outside of your workplace caused your injury and you win a personal injury lawsuit against them, your workers’ comp insurer may ask to be reimbursed for the benefits they already paid because they have a lien on any settlement or judgment you receive.
+If someone outside your workplace caused your injury and you win a personal injury lawsuit against them, your workers’ comp insurer may ask to be reimbursed for the benefits they already paid because they have a lien on any settlement or judgment you receive.

 Returning to Work While Still Getting Benefits